juberiya1ajaz/Medicinally/README.md

 ## 📖 What we learned

 - How to use Django with Frontend.
-- Using Cohere and DeSo
+- Using Cohere for NLP and DeSo.

 ## 🚀 What's next for Medicinally